michaelnny/deep_rl_zoo/README.md

 * Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low-end machine and speed up training.
 * The hyper-parameters and network architectures are not fine-tuned.
 * All agents have been fully tested on classic control problems like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
-* For Atari games, we only run tests on Pong for some agents selectively, other agents (marked below) not tested due to lack of access to powerful machine and GPUs.
+* For Atari games, we only run tests on Pong for some agents selectively, other agents (marked below) not tested due to lack of access to powerful machines and GPUs.
-* We can't guarantee its bug free.
+* We can't guarantee it's bug free.

-## Implemented algorithms (for discrete action space only)
+## Implemented algorithms
 ### Policy gradient algorithms
 <!-- mdformat off(for readability) -->
 | Directory            | Reference Paper                                                                                                               | Note |